 Baldy Mountain aka Francis Rogers Mountain.
 The author refers to it as 2HIKERZ Trail.

 We do a lot of hiking north/northwest of Lake Pleasant.
-For the last few years, as I've driven north on Castle Hot Springs Road, I have looked to the west at a high peak (Baldy Mountain) and the ridge line leading to the top.
-I kept saying that someday I wanted to blaze a trail to the top, although I envisioned it as being a rather easy walk/climb to the top.
+As I've driven north on Castle Hot Springs Road for the last few years, I have looked to the west at a high peak (Baldy Mountain) and the ridgeline leading to the top.
+I kept saying that someday I wanted to blaze a trail to the top, although I envisioned it as a relatively easy walk/climb to the top.
 Not!
 The entire ridgeline and slopes are covered with loose rocks, large rocks, cactus, and brush.
 It's about two miles long (GPS says 1.7 miles, but it measures in straight lines) with an elevation change of about 900'.

-In the past few months I, and my wife Margaret, have been creating a hiking trail to the top of Baldy Mountain.
-We have marked the trail with rock cairns, removed brush and cactus, cut tree branches, and moved loose rocks and raked the smaller rocks off of the trail.
+In the past few months, my wife Margaret and I have been creating a hiking trail to the top of Baldy Mountain.
+We marked the trail with rock cairns, removed brush and cactus, cut tree branches, moved loose rocks, and raked the smaller rocks off the trail.
 All rocks that are firmly (or appear to be) implanted in the soil remain intact.
-End result is an easy to follow hiking trail.
-It is clear of any debris in most spots, has larger rocks in place that must be stepped on, over or around, and somewhat steep in some places due to the slope of the land.
-If you want to gain 900' you have to go up at some point.
+The end result is an easy-to-follow hiking trail.
+It is clear of any debris in most spots, has larger rocks in place that must be stepped on, over, or around, and somewhat steep in some areas due to the land's slope.
+If you want to gain 900', you have to go up at some point.
 Murphy's Law, I guess! :}

 Next to the Francis Rogers Mountain plaque is a 6' high rock cairn with one large rock engraved as follows: Homer Campbell, Julia Campbell, March 1, 1920.